Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Used engine oil being poured from a drain pan into a sealable jug on a garage floor

 You've done the hard part — the old oil is out and the new filter is on.
 Now there's a drain pan full of dark, spent oil and you need to get rid of it without causing a disaster.
 This is the part most guides gloss over.
-Used engine oil is classified as hazardous waste in every Australian state and territory: you cannot put it in your bin, tip it down a drain, or pour it on the ground.
+Used engine oil is classified as hazardous waste in every U.S. state: you cannot put it in your trash, pour it down a drain, or pour it on the ground.
 The good news is disposal is genuinely easy once you know the system.
 This is part of our DIY oil change hub.

 Why Used Oil Is So Dangerous